DEGENERATED DISCS AND KNEE PAIN REDUCE QUALITY OF LIFE;

 (2) The old “Dem Bones” song holds true!
 Everything is related!

-A degenerated knee may be connected to a degenerated disc.
+degenerated knee.
 New Roads Chiropractic Center is well aware of

 the connection and is prepared to help.

 CHIROPRACTIC TIP OF THE MONTH: Extruded Discs May Regress!

 Extruded discs - discs whose gelatinous centers leak out – tend to be a bit scarier

 than disc bulges to their sufferers, but in a new study

 they regressed with conservative, non-surgical care!
 At about 17 months of

 partially went away, and 10% did show any regression.